 The first one depends heavily on the complexity of your pattern (crazy tessellation ideas tend to cost much more) and who you choose to do the job.
 We cannot really help you with this part of your expenses, but we can help you calculate the tile cost, A.K.A. the materials cost.

-For that, we assume you'll only be using one type of tiles (if you need more, please let us know and we will do our best to add the feature).
+For that, we assume you'll only be using one type of tile (if you need more, please let us know, and we will do our best to add the feature).
 All you need to do is calculate how many tiles you need using the tile calculator and then input the price per tile.

 It is a known fact that, when cutting tiles, some of them will break.
 Some say 1 in every 3 will break, but your ability can decrease (or increase) that number slightly.
 We help you take that into account by setting a wastage percentage.
-You can convert percent to fraction using our calculator, if you need to.
+You can convert percent to fraction or vice versa using our fraction to percent calculator if you need to.
 Just remember that it is better to be safe than sorry.

-There is an intermediate step, since tiles are almost always sold in packs of fixed number.
+There is an intermediate step since tiles are almost always sold in packs of fixed numbers.
 That means that even if you need 13 tiles, including wastage, you might need to end up buying slightly more of them.
 But fear not, for we take that into account and do all the math for you.